engineer-man/piston/readme.md

 - `docker/execute <lang> <path to file>`

 #### Supported Languages
-Currently python2, python3, c, c++, go, node, ruby, r, c#, nasm, and php is supported.
+Currently python2, python3, c, c++, go, node, ruby, r, c#, nasm, php, and java is supported.

 #### Principle of Operation
 Piston utilizes Docker as the primary mechanism for sandboxing.
 There is a small API written in Go which takes